 The Principal (or designate) shall:

-1. upon receipt of the Anaphylaxis Plan of Care form completed by the parent/guardian, ensure that the school records all appropriate medical information in the student database (Trillium); and
+- upon receipt of the Anaphylaxis Plan of Care form completed by the parent/guardian, ensure that the school records all appropriate medical information in the Student Information System; and

-1. upon receipt of the Anaphylaxis Plan of Care form from the school, identify the transported eligible students in the HSTS transportation database who have the medical condition; and
+- upon receipt of the Anaphylaxis Plan of Care form from the school, identify the eligible students that are transported in the HSTS transportation database who have the medical condition;

-2. attach the medical form to the individual student record in the HSTS transportation database.
+- attach the medical form to the individual student record in the HSTS transportation database; and

 The Bus/Taxi Operator shall:

-1. create a report in Busplanner Web identifying the bus routes that have students with medical conditions; and
+- create a report in Busplanner Web identifying the bus routes that have students with medical conditions;

-2. print off copies of the individual student medical forms; and
+- print off copies of the individual student medical forms;

-3. ensure the bus/taxi driver(s) is aware of the student’s medical condition; and
+- ensure the bus/taxi driver(s) is aware of the student’s medical condition;

 A seat in the first row located across the aisle from the bus driver’s seat may be reserved for each student for whom HSTS has received a request and consent form to administer epinephrine using the EPIPEN or Allerject, in life-threatening emergency situations.
 This measure is strongly recommended for all students with anaphylaxis.